A review of two decades of correlations, hierarchies, networks and clustering in financial markets: Practical Fruits of Clusters, Networks, and Hierarchies reference to the book Practical Fruits of Econophysics

 \subsection{Moot points and controversies}

 Though most of the conclusions of empirical studies do agree, we find some claims that seem to be contradictory:

 \begin{itemize}[noitemsep] \item \cite{kaya2014eccentricity} finds that eccentricity-based risk budgeting portfolios have improved return to risk ratios, hence better invest in centrality (of the minimum spanning tree).
 On the contrary, \cite{onnela2003dynamics,pozzi2013spread,peralta2016network} conclude that it is better to invest in the peripheries (of the minimum spanning tree). \item Volatility shocks always start at the fringe and propagate inwards \cite{zhang2011will}, but in \cite{smith2009spread}, authors assert that the credit crisis spreads among affected stocks from more centralized to more outer ones, as spread the news about the extent of damage to the global economy. \item One might expect that the higher the correlation associated to a link in a correlation-based network is, the higher the reliability of the link is.
 The paper \cite{tumminello2007spanning} shows that it is not always observed empirically.
 However, the Cramér–Rao lower bound (CRLB) for correlation \cite{DBLP:conf/ssp/MartiAND16} points out that the higher the correlation, the easier its estimation, i.e. less statistical uncertainty for high correlations. \item For filtering the correlation matrix, SLCA is more stable than ALCA according to \cite{tumminello2010correlation}, but ALCA is more stable and appropriate than SLCA according to \cite{tola2008cluster,papenbrock2015handling}. \item During a crisis period, is there an increase or decrease of clusters stability?
-Most papers find a decrease (e.g. \cite{lautier2011systemic,musmeci2015risk}), but at least one \cite{kocheturov2014dynamics} (using an alternative clustering methodology, the p-median problem) advocates for an increase. \end{itemize}
+Most papers find a decrease (e.g. \cite{lautier2011systemic,musmeci2015risk}), but at least one \cite{kocheturov2014dynamics} (using an alternative clustering methodology, the p-median problem) advocates for an increase. \item In many papers, researchers observe that Minimum Variance portfolios tend to select the same assets as Network-based portfolios \cite{onnela2003dynamics,peralta2016network,pozzi2013spread}; In \cite{huttner2018portfolio}, authors show that in general there are no relations between the two methods, suggesting any empirical relations observed come from special properties of the financial correlations.
+Which ones?
+This question is left open to these days. \end{itemize}